amiorhmn/Healthcare-Translator/README.md

-# Healthcare-Translator
+# LLM Transcription & Translation App
-An LLM powered prototype web-app that enables real-time, multilingual translation between patients and healthcare providers.
+An LLM powered prototype web-app that enables real-time, multilingual transcription and translation between two languages.
-Try the app here: [https://amiorhmn.github.io/Healthcare-Translator](https://amiorhmn.github.io/Healthcare-Translator/).
+Try the app here [here](https://amiorhmn.github.io/LLM-Transcription-Translation-App/).
+In this link only the transcription function is availabe as it runs on the client browser.
+To try the translation function, the *Flask* application needs to be run locally or on a cloud platform and an OpenAI API compatible key needs to be provided.
 ![Screenshot of the App](./screenshot.jpg)

 ## Features
 - Real-time Transcription and Translation
-- Translation audio playback
+- Audio playback of the translated text
 - Language Selection for both source language and target language from a list of supported languages
 - Mobile friendly responsive UI
 - Error handling

 ## Usage
-1. Open the web application using the url [https://amiorhmn.github.io/Healthcare-Translator](https://amiorhmn.github.io/Healthcare-Translator/)
+1. Open the web application using the url [https://amiorhmn.github.io/LLM-Transcription-Translation-App](https://amiorhmn.github.io/LLM-Transcription-Translation-App/) or by openning the `index.html` file on a web browser.
 2. Select source language and target language from dropdown menus
 3. Click the "Start Transcription" button to begin real-time speech transcription
 4. Allow microphone use permission if asked by the browser